gofiber/contrib/prometheus/README.md

 ## Credits

-- Original middleware was contributed and created by https://github.com/ansrivas under MIT license
+- Thanks to https://github.com/ansrivas for creating the original middleware and contributing it to the GoFiber Framework.
+This middleware was licensed under MIT License.
+- Thanks to https://github.com/Fesaa for adding support for Cache Metrics.